Here’s How To Care For A Rieger Begonia Like A Pro

 Hey!
 One quick thing … The content on this site may contain links to products, software, and services.
 Assume those links are affiliate links which means we may earn a commission if you click and buy.
 As an Amazon Associate, we earn from qualifying purchases.
 Thanks in advance – We really appreciate it.

 Rieger begonias (Begonia x hiemalis) are also known as Elatior begonias.
-These tuberous begonia hybrids produce beautiful clusters of flowers in a variety of colors, including red, orange, yellow, peach, pink, and salmon.
+These tuberous begonia hybrids produce beautiful clusters of flowers in various colors, including red, orange, yellow, peach, pink, and salmon.

 A lot of people contact us looking for information on how to care for them.
 I ran across this short video that gives you some helpful care tips and advice.

-Well, I hope you liked the video and got some useful tips from it.
+Well, I hope you liked the video and got some valuable tips from it.
 Here’s a quick recap of the proper steps needed for caring for Rieger begonias.

 Keep them near a sunny window, but avoid direct sunlight.
 Soil should be kept moderately moist.
-Water thoroughly when the soil surface is dry to the touch, but be sure not to let the plant stand in water.
+Water thoroughly when the soil surface is dry to the touch, but don’t let the plant stand in water.

 Rieger begonias are not heavy feeders.
 They should be fertilized once a month with a high-phosphorous liquid fertilizer during their blooming period.